 Please wear loose, comfortable clothing that can easily be adjusted to expose the lower legs and arms (where needles are often applied).

 Follow-up sessions will include a brief check-in, followed by a full acupuncture treatment.
+Included in your treatment are far-infrared/mineral heat therapy, red light/near-infrared therapy and/or topical moxa, as indicated.
 Add-on services are available for those interested in enhancing their treatments.
 These include cupping, gua sha or Reiki for an additional fee.
-Included in your treatment are far-infrared/mineral heat therapy, red light/near-infrared therapy and/or topical moxa, as indicated.
-You will receive more information on each of these complementary therapies at your first visit.
+You will receive more information on each of these therapies at your first visit.

 Auriculotherapy-only (ear acupuncture) treatments are also offered in the semi-private space at our sliding-fee rates.
 The ear is what is known as a "microsystem" of the entire body, therefore, a complete and thorough treatment can be done entirely by needling the ears alone.

-In addition, we offer pediatric treatments, with or without needling, to treat many childhood complaints.
-"Shonishin" is a Japanese-derived system that uses small metal tools to stimulate the acupuncture meridians without the use of needles and is completely painless.
+In addition, we offer needle-free treatments (especially great for pediatric patients and those who would prefer an alternative to needling).
+Laser and/or gentle microcurrent stimulation of acupuncture points may be utilized.
+Other techniques include acupressure, magnet therapy and "Shonishin" (a Japanese-derived system that uses small metal tools to treat the acupuncture meridians without the use of needles and is completely painless).
 Gentle cupping (read: no dark marks) may also be utilized during pediatric sessions.
+These are all highly effective methods of treating patients and their symptoms.

 Roxanne earned her Master's Degree in Acupuncture from The New England School of Acupuncture (NESA)/Massachusetts College of Pharmacy and Health Sciences (MCPHS) in Worcester, MA at the top of her class.
 She is fully licensed to practice acupuncture through the Board of Medicine in Massachusetts and is a Diplomate of Acupuncture certified through the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).